nunchuk-io/resources/content/getting-started/creatingAWallet/_index.en.md

     alt = "Confirm wallet details (Screenshot)"/>

 {{< notice warning >}}
-  You will be prompted to backup your wallet by creating a BSMS (Bitcoin Secure Multisig Setup) File.
-This is a highly recommended step as there are many ways to create a wallet from a single seed.
+  You will be prompted to back up your wallet by creating a BSMS (Bitcoin Secure Multisig Setup) File.
+Even if you only create a single-sig wallet (the wallet has only one key), this is a highly recommended step as there are many ways to create a wallet from a single seed.
 You can read more about that <u> __[here](https://walletsrecovery.org/)__ </u>.
 {{< /notice >}}

 8. Proceed past the backup screen.
 You should now see your new wallet in the "Wallets" section of the app.